hotosm/fmtm/docs/manuals/project-managers.md

    organization, type of organization etc.
    ![image](https://github.com/user-attachments/assets/e808a57a-2cce-48e3-9e68-a7af3dfeb36d)

 3. Now submit the form.
-The request will reach the Admin who will create your organization and inform you through the email.
+The request will reach the Admin who will approve your organization and inform you through the email.
    ![image](https://github.com/user-attachments/assets/6efffe4c-f887-4ef0-95e5-b432ee227a91)